|Mixed Martial Arts|

 As its name implies, MMA is a combination and refinement of the very best of all martial arts and combat sports for use in a full-contact and competitive environment.

 MMA is a diverse ring and cage-proven form of self-defence and a fantastic way to get fitter, stronger and more confident.

-Absolute MMA and Conditioning's MMA program brings together elements from all the individual martial arts that we teach – Brazilian Jiu-Jitsu, Muay Thai, Boxing, Wrestling and Judo – and shows you how to put all the pieces together in the cage or on the street to give you a functional, competition-proven form of self-defence.
+Absolute MMA and Conditioning's MMA program brings together elements from all the individual martial arts that we teach – Brazilian Jiu-Jitsu, Muay Thai, Boxing and Wrestling – and shows you how to put all the pieces together in the cage or on the street to give you a functional, competition-proven form of self-defence.

 A typical class starts with a sport-specific warm-up designed to get you ready and limber for your training session.
 The warm-up varies but it often involves light jogging, some stretching and drilling of the fundamental MMA skills.